This post may contain affiliate links. Read my disclosure page here.

 Instructions

 • Wash lemons thoroughly with soap or vegetable spray, and warm water.
-Roll lemons firmly on a hard surface until they become soft.
+Roll lemons firmly on the counter until they become soft.
 This will help them to release their juice.

 Video